jhs67/pg-formation/README.md

 and --function-file options and normalizes the results.
 The normalized result is then dumped to stdout using the format specifed with the --config-format argument.

+### pg-formation show

+The show commands shows the statements that would be run to update the database to the loaded configuration.

 ## Caveats